 Written by Sonal Jaiswal | Evangelist, Customer Guru

-We live in an age where a 12 year old are starting companies!
-Such young entrepreneurs exist in huge numbers but only few have managed to be on top of the game consistently.
-Obviously, these successful young entrepreneurs are energetic, brimming with confidence and are extremely innovative.
+We live in an age where a 12-year-old are starting companies!
+Such young entrepreneurs exist in huge numbers but only a few have managed to be on top of the game consistently.
+Obviously, these successful young entrepreneurs are energetic, brimming with confidence, and are extremely innovative.
 But, it is no coincidence that their emphasis on a great customer experience is a commonality in their success stories.
 The young age coupled with a focus on customer experience is a deadly combination!

 Here are a few successful entrepreneurs under 40 who are taking the world by a storm because of their insane focus on customer experience!

 Though there are several applications available for booking hotels, Indian customers had a tough time finding affordable accommodations that offered basic services with clean atmosphere.
 Ritesh Agarwal (22), the founder of OYO Rooms, understood the potential of this customer need and started his inspiring journey of building India’s largest branded network of budget hotels.
 OYO Rooms is now spread across 170 cities with 4500+ hotels offering standardized stay experiences at an unmatched price!
 The idea behind OYO Rooms is to improve the customer experience in the budget hotel segment by providing standardisation on measures including free wi-fi, complimentary breakfast, clean white linen and branded toiletries etc.